-Before I start this article, I want to make it very clear I am NOT a nutritionist or an expert in the field of health.
-What I am is a 67 year old mother of five adult children who has recently lost about 15 pounds rather effortlessly, and I thought you might be interested in knowing how.
-So do your own due diligence on the internet and you will see that this method is being touted by various nutritional folks.
+Before I start this article, I want to make it clear that I am NOT a nutritionist or expert in the field of health.
+What I am is a 67-year-old mother of five adult children who recently lost about 15 pounds rather effortlessly, and I thought you might be interested in knowing how.
+So do your due diligence on the internet, and you will see how various nutritional folks are touting this method.

 Portion size took a big hit in the past century.

-Let’s start with a little history.
-In the 1960’s the fat consumption of the average person was about 45% and obesity was about 12%.
-Now in 2016, the fat consumption of the average person is about 33% and the obesity rate in America is around 50%.
+Let’s start with a bit of history.
+In the 1960s, the average person's fat consumption was about 45%, and obesity was about 12%.
+Now in 2016, the fat consumption of the average person is about 33%, and the obesity rate in America is around 50%.
 What has happened and why?

 Since I can look back at my life and the eating trends, I can say that before fast and packaged foods came into being, people generally made everything from scratch.
-They used real ingredients versus names you can’t pronounce.
-We used whole milk, real butter (not margarine), full-fat or home-made mayonnaise, real cream, full-fat cheese, good natural unprocessed non-nitrate meats, and other whole foods which had not been processed.
+They used natural ingredients versus names you can’t pronounce.
+We used whole milk, real butter (not margarine), full-fat or homemade mayonnaise, real cream, full-fat cheese, natural non-nitrate meat, and other whole foods which had not been processed.
 Milk didn’t come in 1% or 2% fat.
-It was just regular whole milk.
+It was just regular 3% whole milk.
 And cheese and all of the other aforementioned foods were generally pretty simple.
-People were thinner; furniture was smaller; and people just didn’t eat the massive size portions which are now served now in American restaurants.
-We didn’t have the amounts of obesity in children which we see now and the challenges which come from being overweight.
-We ate SMALL, RICH and REAL in our portion sizes and food choices because that is what was available.
+People were thinner, furniture was smaller, and people didn’t eat the massive-sized portions we are now served in American restaurants.
+We didn’t have the amount of obesity in children and the challenges resulting from being overweight.
+We ate SMALL, RICH, and REAL in our portion sizes and food choices because that's what was available.

 Avocados provide a rich source of natural fat.

-Now days, if one goes to a restaurant in America, the portion sizes are just massive.
-Simply view the movie “Super Size Me” if you want to see how big!
+Nowadays, if one goes to a restaurant in America, the portion sizes are massive.
+View the movie “Super Size Me” if you want to see just how big!

-Thus, this past summer of 2015, my dear husband, Michael, of 36 years stated, “We need to start eating smaller portion sizes.”
+Thus, this past summer of 2015, my dear husband, Michael, of 36 years, stated, “We need to start eating smaller portion sizes.”
 He said that out of the blue, but I knew he was right.
-The only challenge with that concept of “eating small” is that I figured I would starve to death, for he was preparing the dinners, and they would be ½ a chicken breast with some salad and dressing.
+The only challenge with that concept of "eating small” is that I figured I would starve to death, for he was preparing the dinners, and they would be ½ a chicken breast with some salad and dressing.
 That was it for dinner.
 I acted like I really liked his cooking, but, in truth, I was in rebellion.
-I knew I just couldn’t go around hungry if I could avoid it, so I decided to start eating RICH and REAL (and SMALL) and see what happened.
+I knew I couldn’t go around hungry if I could avoid it, so I decided to start eating SMALL, RICH, and REAL and see what happened.
 That was in July 2015.
-By Thanksgiving 2015, I had lost about 10 pounds by eating SMALL, RICH, and REAL and by February 2016, I was down about 15 pounds and Michael was down 10 pounds—all without any additional exercise.
+By Thanksgiving 2015, I had lost about 10 pounds by eating SMALL, RICH, and REAL, and by February 2016, I was down about 15 pounds, and Michael was down 10 pounds—all without any additional exercise.
 I was shocked at our results.
-We both needed new (used) clothing since everything was falling off including my underwear.
+We both needed new (used) clothing since everything was falling off, including my underwear.

-Since then, I have done some research on the web, and I’ve found that SMALL, RICH, and REAL is even being advised by many in nutritional research.
+Since then, I have researched the web and found that many nutritional researchers are even advising SMALL, RICH, and REAL.
 So to give you the full scoop, this is what my eating habits look like.